Cape May City School District: Student body

 Circa 2013 the percentage of Coast Guard students hovered between 43% and 62%.
 The percentage of students who come from Coast Guard families has been up to 65%.
 In 2013 there were 144 students, with 74 being from Coast Guard families.
 At one time only 25 of the students only came from non-Coast Guard families in Cape May.

 In 2016, 25% of students were non-public housing residents who resided elsewhere on Cape May while 15% came from Cape May public housing.
 Two children were homeless and one lived in Cape May Point.

 School and former schools

-Cape May City Elementary School serves students in grades PreK-6.
-The school served 175 students as of the 2017-18 school year.
+Cape May City Elementary School served 158 students in grades PreK-6 in the 2023–24 school year.
 Its capacity is 227.